Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 The detailed rules of creation of new tests are given in <a href="#testmanual_3">section 3</a>.
 The following short description covers the most typical situations:

-Use prefix “bug” followed by Mantis issue ID and, if necessary, additional suffixes, for naming the test script and DRAW commands specific for this test case.
+Use prefix "bug" followed by Mantis issue ID and, if necessary, additional suffixes, for naming the test script and DRAW commands specific for this test case.

 1. If the test requires C++ code, add it as new DRAW command(s) in one of files in *QABugs* package.
 Note that this package defines macros *QVERIFY* and *QCOMPARE*, thus code created for QTest or GoogleTest frameworks can be used with minimal modifications.
 2. Add script(s) for the test case in grid (subfolder) corresponding to the relevant OCCT module of the group bugs <i>($CASROOT/tests/bugs)</i>.
 See <a href="#testmanual_5_2">the correspondence map</a>.